ferdesmello/drake-metaculus/README.md

 # Drake-Metaculus

-This code calculates the [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) using probability functions, not point estimates.
+This folder contains code that calculates the [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) using probability functions (not point estimates) for the factors, obtaining a distribution for the number of alien civilizations in our Galaxy.
 This is done using prediction data from the [Metaculus](https://www.metaculus.com/home/) website.

 ## The Drake equation